apache/parquet-site/content/en/docs/Contribution Guidelines/sub-projects.md

 The [parquet-rs](https://github.com/apache/arrow-rs/tree/master/parquet) project is a Rust library to read-write Parquet files.

+The [parquet-go](https://github.com/apache/arrow-go/tree/master/parquet) project is a Golang library to read-write Parquet files.
+It is part of the [Apache Arrow](https://arrow.apache.org/) Go implementation.

 The [parquet-compatibility](https://github.com/Parquet/parquet-compatibility) project (deprecated) contains compatibility tests that can be used to verify that implementations in different languages can read and write each other’s files.
 As of January 2022 compatibility tests only exist up to version 1.2.0.